-Below is a girl meditating within an ancient sea temple:
+Below is a girl singing within an ancient river temple:

-What was this ruined temple designed to do?
-Actually it was built as a womb to amplify Earth’s heartbeat which is most easily heard from the sea.
-You’ll notice the twin granite antennas that disappear beneath the water: the temple is really a giant ankh and the antennas are picking up Earth’s infrasonic melody from the ocean.
-Indeed, the natural infrasonic rhythm of the ocean sounds like a baby’s heartbeat in vitro.
+What was this ruined sanctuary designed to do?
+Actually it was built as a womb to amplify Earth’s heartbeat which is most easily heard from waterways.
+In fact, everything you ever wanted to know about the Great Pyramid is conveyed in this image.
+You’ll notice the twin granite antennas that disappear beneath the surface: the temple is really a giant ankh and the antennas are picking up Earth’s infrasonic melody from the river.
+Indeed, the natural rhythm of the water sounds like a baby’s heartbeat.
 If you want to hear this, please click here.

-You may also notice that the full moon is displayed which brings the high tide close to the centre of the stone circle.
-The high tide is important because it would have flooded the ancient sarcophagus (not shown) at the circle’s centre.
+You may also notice that the full moon is displayed which invites the water close to the centre of the stone circle.
 In other words, the temple was best used every 29.5 days in accordance with this female (lunar) cycle.
 This process was also hinted at by alchemy, with the initiate floating within the flask: